Mark-Kramer/Case-Studies-Python/content/09/.ipynb_checkpoints/point-process-glms-checkpoint.md

 +++

 We can also draw some conclusions about the data from elements not in the fitted model.
-As we discuss in [module 10](../10), the defining feature of Poisson models is that they have no history-dependent structure; the probability of a spike at any moment can depend on a variety of factors, but it does not depend on past spiking.
+As we discuss in <a href="https://mark-kramer.github.io/Case-Studies-Python/10/spiking-rhythms.html" target="blank">module 10</a>, the defining feature of Poisson models is that they have no history-dependent structure; the probability of a spike at any moment can depend on a variety of factors, but it does not depend on past spiking.
 The fact that we were able to achieve a good fit (based on the KS plot analysis) from a Poisson model suggests that past spiking dependence is not required to capture much of the essential statistical structure in the data.
 Similarly, other covariates, such as movement speed, were not required to capture the place field structure of this neuron.
 The neuron may still code for these variables; however we can describe the spiking structure in terms of other variables.

 [Back to top](#top)